MiradoConsulting/iot-workshop/doc/impl-guide.md

 ### 2. Control the LED brightness over MQTT ###

-Open `mqtt`.
+Open the `mqtt` sketch.
 Have a read through of the code in charge_point_mqtt.ino.

 Connect your MQTT client to the broker [like this](iot-mqtt-broker-settings.png):
     protocol:   either mqtt:// or tcp://